hed-hog/development/lib/libs/admin/README.md

 #### `getRoutes(paginationParams: PaginationDTO)`

-- **Description**: Retrieves a paginated list of routes with optional search functionality based on URL and method.
+- **Description**: Retrieves a paginated list of route with optional search functionality based on URL and method.
 - **Parameters**:
   - `paginationParams`: Includes pagination and search criteria.